activeprospect/testlead/README.md

-# testlead
+# testlead / testfeedback

+next time: add testfeedback to readme; fix testlead info if needed, and add npx?

-This LeadConduit test script takes a posting URL, and an optional list of standard field names.
+This LeadConduit test utility includes two scripts: `testlead` and `testfeedback`.

+The first, `testlead`, takes a posting URL, and an optional list of standard field names.
 It generates fake but legitimate-looking data and posts it to the given URL.

+The second, `testfeedback`, takes an ActiveProspect account API key and the BSON ID of a recipient step in a flow belonging to that account.
+It queries the API for a recent successful delivery to that recipient, and then posts a conversion or return to it.

 ## Installation